anuket-project/anuket-specifications/doc/common/chapter00.md

 - Anuket specifies testing framework requirements in the **Reference Conformance** document that will be used to determine a suitable testing framework and portals to be used for the purpose of running test suites and tools, and carry out badging processes.
 - The Anuket **Reference Conformance** document defines high level test cases, for requirements from both the **Reference Model** and **Reference Architecture**, that are used to determine the testing projects within the community suitable to deliver these tests.
 - Anuket includes a traceability matrix in its **Reference Conformance** document detailing every test case (or group of test cases) available in the community and map them to the high level test case definition and the requirements they are fulfilling.
 - The Anuket **Reference Conformance** document includes a testing Playbook detailing instructions of how to run the testing framework and test cases against commercial NFV products (infrastructure and workload) to check conformance to Anuket specifications.
-The testing Playbook also details instructions of how to submit testing results for the **OVP** badging process.
+The testing Playbook also details instructions of how to submit testing results for the **AAP** badging process.

 <a name="3.4.3"></a>